anandkumarmca6/authentication-app/README.md

 - npm install
 - npm start
  # Your project is set up and running!.
 You can check with url localhost:6564
- # You can create a new employee login or use below: